Latest News

 Collective Community Ownership of Health and Social Issues (CCOHSI) – A Pilot in Ba Province, Fiji

-The project objectives are:-
+The project objectives were:-

-1. To establish an enabling environment for VSHC and EP to work with local authorities (LA) through inclusive making policy making, to address targeted health and social priorities in Reproductive Health (RH), Non Communicable Diseases (NCD), Gender Based Violence (GBV) and Child Protection (CP) in the Ba Province, Fiji.
+- To establish an enabling environment for VSHC and EP to work with local authorities (LA) through inclusive making policy making, to address targeted health and social priorities in Reproductive Health (RH), Non Communicable Diseases (NCD), Gender Based Violence (GBV) and Child Protection (CP) in the Ba Province, Fiji.

-2. To enhance the capacity of communities in Ba province to support sustainable improvements in specific, modifiable, lifestyle risk factors in health, and in social indicators, by empowering leaders and community structures.
+- To enhance the capacity of communities in Ba province to support sustainable improvements in specific, modifiable, lifestyle risk factors in health, and in social indicators, by empowering leaders and community structures.